 The Environmental Benefits of Remote Work

 One of the greatest benefits of technology (especially for parents) is the rise in opportunities for working at home.
-It’s more convenient and often less stressful, and while you may not have considered this – there are many environmental benefits of remote work.
+It’s more convenient and often less stressful, and while you may not have considered this – there are many remote work environment benefits.

-While employees and employers alike rave about remote work — with benefits including saved money, increased productivity, and reduced employee turnover — they don’t often discuss the positive impact it can have on the environment.
+While employees and many employers tend to support remote work — with benefits including saved money, increased productivity, flexibility for working parents, and reduced employee turnover — they don’t often discuss the positive impact it can have on the environment.

 Remote work may do more for the planet than we expected.
 Here are some of the most impactful positive environmental benefits of remote work.